I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 AMD Ryzen 5 2600 vs Intel Core i7-7700K

-Hello everyone.
-Will here and today, I’m going to be bringing you a quick review and comparison of AMD’s newest CPU, the Ryzen 5 2600 versus Intel’s Core i7-7700K CPU.
+Hello everyone, Will here.
+Today I’m going to be bringing you a quick review and comparison of AMD’s newest CPU, the Ryzen 5 2600, versus Intel’s Core i7-7700K CPU.
 I wanted to do this to get a good feel of Intel’s previous flagship against AMD’s latest offering to see if AMD has caught up at all.
 The tests went about as expected so, without further delay, let’s get to this.

 Test Systems and Configurations

 First, the systems I used were the AMD Ryzen 5 2600 on the ASRock AB350 Gaming-ITX/ac motherboard with 16GB of Corsair Vengeance LPX RAM in dual channel configuration (2x8GB) with the MSI GTX 1080 Duke.
 For Intel’s offering, I went with the Intel Core i7-7700K on the MSI Z270 Tomahawk motherboard with 16GB of Corsair Vengeance LPX RAM in dual channel configuration (2x8GB) combined with the MSI GTX 1080 Duke.
 Both processors were overclocked, the Ryzen 5 2600 clocked at 3.95GHZ and the Core i7-7700K clocked at 4.9GHz.
 The Vengeance LPX RAM was clocked at 2800MHz on both systems.